DhruvBisla/QLS-Physics-Club-Resources/content/1-vectors-kinematics/main.md

 Graphically, vector addition is the vector from the origin to the tip of the last addend vector, where each of the addend vectors' tails are placed at the head of the previous, beginning from the origin.

-When adding vectors, the respective components of each of the addend vectors are summed to form the components of the vector sum, known as the resultant vector.
+When adding vectors, the components of each of the addend vectors are summed to form the components of the vector sum, known as the resultant vector.

 Example: